|Calvin and Grace Coolidge certainly lived up to those words—and

 The Coolidge White House also witnessed a virtual parade of canine

 houseguests.
 First to arrive was Peter Pan, a wire-haired fox terrier.
-Peter

-House life and was soon departed for quieter quarters.
+of White House life and was soon departed for quieter quarters.

 Before Peter Pan left, however, Paul Pry (the half-brother of Warren

 Harding's famous airedale Laddy Boy) arrived.
-Paul Pry was yet another
+Paul Pry was yet

-people, always keeping you guessing and always being
+like some people, always keeping you guessing and always being

 funny.
 True to his breeding he assumed charge over one individual,

 that one in his case being me and he will not let my maid come into my

 room to pick up my things if I am not there."
-Before long he too departed the scene.
+Before long he too

-traveled to the White House via airplane and arrived
+collie puppy first traveled to the White House via airplane and arrived

 covered in a coat of dark black grease.
 She later became known as

 Calamity Jane, a nickname that Mrs. Coolidge commented "seemed to

 Grace and son John smuggled Blackberry, a black chow, along on the